ekrlstd/ekrlstd/README.md

 ---

-Some of the stuff I know:
+Here's a bit of my skillset:

 <p align="left">
   <a href="https://skillicons.dev">